 The temple gate, which is said to have been moved to Niitakayama Castle by Takakage, is a national important cultural property.

-It was built in 1577 by Takakage Kobayakawa in Takayama Castle to mourn his parents, Mori Motonari, but it was moved to this place as a fort to protect the west side of the castle.
-When you enter the right gate and climb the wide stone steps surrounded by the earthen wall, you will find the Momoyama-style heavy pressure and the daring stance of the mountain gate.
-It is said that this gate was relocated from the castle gate of Niitakayama Castle in Hongo Town, which was the residence of the Kobayakawa clan for generations.
-It is designated as an important cultural property of.
+It was built in Takayama Castle in 1577 by Kobayakawa Takakage to mourn his father, Mori Motonari, and his wife, but was moved to this location during strategic times to also serve as a fort to protect the west side of the castle.
+Enter through the right gate and climb the wide stone steps surrounded by earthen walls to find the massive, imposing, Momoyama-style mountain gate.
+It is said to have been moved here from Shintakayama Castle in Hongo-cho, which was the residence of the Kobayakawa clan for generations.
+It is a Momoyama-period structure with a four-legged gabled roof and real tile roof, and was designated an Important Cultural Property of Japan in 1953.

 INFORMATION